 No discussion of gluten free cakes would be complete without the grand dame of all gluten free desserts, the pavlova.
 No flour, grain based or not, required for these masterpieces, they’re made with sweetened egg whites firmly beaten and slow cooked until crisp on the outside and soft and marshmallowy on the inside.

-My classic pavlova recipe, below, can be customized to any season or occasion, depending on how you top it off.
+My classic pavlova recipe, above, can be customized to any season or occasion, depending on how you top it off.
 Berries are perfect for spring.

 In England, I remember having Oatmeal biscuits, that were cut out, and we used to put butter, cheese or jam on them.
 Do you also have this recipe please.
 They were just made with a bit of milk, or water, oatmeal, sugar, and shortning.
 Sorry for being a bother.